DhruvaSambrani/dhruvasambrani.github.io/resume/resume.md

   - Attended the Vijyoshi camp in December 2017 against KVPY SA

+### Mimamsa Center toppers

+  - My team was the centre topper in Mimamsa 2019, a Science quiz conducted by IISER-P.

 ## Extra-Curricular Endeavors

 ### Built The IISER M App for Android and PC - 2019
   - I created a majority of the Unofficial IISER-M App for [Android](https://github.com/DhruvaSambrani/IISER-Android).
 A [PC version](https://github.com/DhruvaSambrani/IISERM_pc) of the same is also underway.

-### Contributed in building the Pakshi Birding App
+### Contributed in building the Minivet Birding App
-  - I contributed in making the Pakshi Birding App under [Dr. Manjari Jain](https://manjarijain.net/)'s [Behavior and Ecology Lab, IISER M]().
-Pakshi is an app developed  to assist both budding and experienced birders.
+  - I contributed in making the [Minivet Birding App](https://play.google.com/store/apps/details?id=net.manjarijain.minivet) under [Dr. Manjari Jain](https://manjarijain.net/)'s [Behavior and Ecology Lab, IISER M]().
+Minivet is an app developed  to assist both budding and experienced birders.

 ### Teaching underprivileged Children as part of RTE Act - 2016
   - As a way to give back to the community, I taught underprivileged children English and Mathematics for two weeks in my school in 2016.
 The group involved two children, both of whom had learning disorders.

+### Convener, Turing Club (Coding Club), IISER Mohali | 2019-20
+  - I was the convener of the Turing Club of IISER Mohali in the academic year of 2019-20.

 ### Knowledge of Multiple Coding Languages
   - I know C++ and actively code in Python, Java (Android).
 I also am presently learning Julia for Scientific Computing.
 Please visit [my GitHub account](https://github.com/DhruvaSambrani/repo).